nicnl31/image-captioning-flickr8k/README.md

 The out-of-sample BLEU-1 to BLEU-4 metrics are `0.5065 0.3253 0.2015 0.1298`.
 This is a fairly impressive result given that the models are trained without any advanced features, such as attention.

+The figure below shows some random out-of-sample images and the model's predicted captions for each.
 ![pred1](https://github.com/nicnl31/image-captioning-flickr8k/assets/86213993/256bddbf-a452-46a5-8c6e-d693dc42cc7d)

 ## The good